Catherine Mulholland (historian): Death

 Catherine Mulholland died on July 6, 2011, at her home in Camarillo, California, at the age of 88.

 Legacy

-Mulholland donated her personal papers and archives, covering multiple generations of her influential family as well as the office files of William Mulholland, to California State University, Northridge where they are preserved in the University Library in Special Collections and Archives.
+Mulholland donated her personal papers and archives, documenting several generations of her family as well as the office files of William Mulholland, to California State University, Northridge where they are preserved in the University Library in Special Collections and Archives.

 In a speech in 1986, Mulholland shared her reasons for becoming a historian:

 I realized that progress is a terrible destroyer.
 It's a builder, but it's also a destroyer.
 It's a destroyer of the past.
 If some of us don't put it down while we're still alive, it's going to get distorted and forgotten and fall through the cracks.